 HIDDEN ICE MAKERS

-Hidden ice makers save more freeze space and make ice without the hassle of
+Hidden ice makers save more freezer space and make ice without the hassle of refilling ice trays.

 Replace your water filter every 6 months for optimal performance.

 If you’re a serious entertainer, have the space, and want to splurge, then a Wine Cooler, Beverage Center, Ice Maker or a Kegerator is the must-have refrigeration convenience for the coolest party host.

 Wine coolers, also known as “wine refrigerators,” chill wine to the optimal temperature for serving.
 Designed for the true wine enthusiast, these refrigerators shield wine from harmful UV light, maintain the temperature to prevent premature aging from excessive heat, limit harmful vibration, and moderate humidity to keep corks moist and wine from oxidizing.
 They are available in a wide range of sizes and styles, including models that offer multiple zones that allow you to specify the exact temperature for various varietals in your collection, be it red, white, or champagne.

 BUILT-IN WINE COOLERS